Richardessobe/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script show how to delete a file from a folder belonging to /tmp directory
+This script will delete a directory inside the /tmp directory